twni2016/pomdp-baselines/readme.md

 ### RL mostly studies on MDPs, why POMDPs?
 While MDPs prevail in RL research, POMDPs prevail in the real world and life.
 In many real problems (robotics, healthcare, finance, human interaction), we inevitably face partial observability, e.g. noisy sensors and lack of sensors.
 Can we observe "states"?
 Where do "states" come from?

-Moreover, in RL research, many problems can be cast as POMDPs: meta RL, robust RL, and generalization in RL.
+Moreover, in RL research, many problems can be cast as POMDPs: meta RL, robust RL, generalization in RL, and temporal credit assignment.
 Within a more suitable framework, we can develop better RL algorithms.

 ### Why use recurrent model-free RL for POMDP?
 What about other methods?
 It is an open research area on deep RL algorithms for POMDPs.
 Among them, recurrent model-free RL, developed with a long history, is simple to implement, easy to understand, and trained end-to-end.
 Nonetheless, there is a popular belief that it performs poorly in practice.
 This work revisits it and provides some guidelines on the design of its key components, to make it stronger.